RhodiumToad/flspawn/README.md

     path or is relative to the current directory.
 If `search_path` is set and `program` is not absolute, it is searched for in the applicable path.

+    Note that all file and directory actions, including all jail and chroot operations, are performed before the program is searched for, so any specified paths must be resolvable within the final root and current directories.

   * `args` (sequence of string or number values) specifies the arguments to the program. `argv[0]` defaults to `program` but may be overridden by an `[0] =` entry in `args`.